 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were given antianxiety medications.
-These drugs are generally given to patients suffering from depression and anxiety.
+This tells you the percentage of patients given antianxiety drugs.
+These drugs are typically used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents